 SeanMcDowell.org

 We live in a golden age of apologetics.
 There are more books, curricula, blogs, conferences, academic programs, and people interested in apologetics than ever before.
-As my friend (and boss) Craig Hazen says, “Apologetics is a growth industry.”
+As my friend Craig Hazen says, “Apologetics is a growth industry.”

 Part of the vision of our Talbot M.A.
 Christian Apologetics program is to train apologists to be a resource for the local church.
 In fact, our dream is that churches would consider the need for a “Pastor of Apologetics” as important as a men’s ministry leader or a youth pastor.
 Until this dream becomes a reality, here’s a few ways to make a career in apologetics:

 1. Professor of Apologetics.
-There are a growing number of academic programs offering undergrad and graduate degrees in apologetics, such as Liberty, Houston Baptist, and Southern Baptist Theological Seminary.
+There are a growing number of academic programs offering undergrad and graduate degrees in apologetics, such as Liberty, Houston Christian, Colorado Christian, and Southern Baptist Theological Seminary.
 While there is need for qualified and articulate apologists to teach at the college level and beyond, these positions are few and far between.
 If you want to be an apologetics professor, it’s important to find a way to set yourself apart from the crowd with either your experience, expertise, or professional credentials.

 3. Author.
 There will always be need for quality apologetics books.
 The key for an effective apologetics book (and really any book) is not so much to say new things, but to say the important things in a fresh, unique way.
 Lee Strobel and J. Warner Wallace have excelled at this.
 While they are not primarily making new arguments in their books, they both write from personal experience (as a journalist and cold case detective, respectively) bringing unique stories and insights to apologetics.
 If you want to succeed as an author, you need a platform to sell books and a unique approach that motivates people to purchase and read your book(s).
 To be honest, this is difficult to do.